Agbrigg: Location

 The suburb is centred on Agbrigg Road (B6389) which links Barnsley Road (A61) and Doncaster Road (A638) and is situated between Sandal to the south west, Belle Vue to the north east, the Portobello Estate to the west, Walton to the south and Heath to the east.
 A now disused section of the Barnsley Canal is located in the south west of the suburb which was opened in 1799 and the Oakenshaw Beck runs parallel with the eastern end of Agbrigg Road before curving towards the south east and then runs parallel with Montague Street and Briary Close.
 After flooding hit the area in 2007 the Environment Agency and Wakefield Metropolitan District Council commenced with flood defence work around Oakenshaw Beck and the land off Montague Street and Doncaster Road.

 Transport

 Agbrigg is served by Sandal & Agbrigg station which is on the Wakefield Line and the station is between Wakefield Westgate and Fitzwilliam.
 This station was originally named Sandal and closed to passengers on 4 November 1957, but reopened by the West Yorkshire Metro on 30 November 1987 with its current name.

 Amenities

 The majority of the suburb is made up of terraced houses however there are newer houses built on former fields and farmland.
-The Agbrigg and Belle Vue Community Centre can be found on Montague Street which was built upon former terrace housing and a library (called 'Sandal Library') is situated off Sparable Lane opposite a former pub which is now a Tesco Express store.
-Agbrigg had one pub - The Duke of York (now closed) situated at the junction of Belle Vue Road and Agbrigg Road next to a convenience store, formerly a co-op, now a McColl's.
+The Agbrigg and Belle Vue Community Centre can be found on Montague Street which was built upon former terrace housing and a library (called 'Sandal Library') is situated off Sparable Lane.
 There are a number of independent retailers within the area - many situated on Agbrigg Road.
-Agbrigg Park is situated opposite the former Duke of York pub and contains a small play area for children and football goalposts - there is a footpath which links Church View with the footpath from Montague Street.
-One of the last remaining Wimpy Burger outlets is situated in the parade of shops on Agbrigg Road which also includes a cafe and a charity shop raising funds for underprivileged donkeys.
+Agbrigg Park contains a small play area for children and football goalposts - there is a footpath which links Church View with the footpath from Montague Street.